raspberrypilearning/microbit-game-controller/README.md

-# A micro:bit game controller
+# micro:bit game controller

 ![](cover.png)

-In this resource you will use a micro:bit to control a sprite in the programming environmnet Scratch
+In this resource you will use a micro:bit to control a sprite in the programming environment Scratch

 ## Licence